oyama/pico-w-usb-failures/README.md

 2. Connect the USB cable to the micro USB connector of the Pico W.
 3. Connect the USB cable to the Type-C connector of the host PC.

-This phenomenon does not occur if the cable is connected in the reverse order from the host PC to the Pico W, or when using a USB Type-A connection, and interestingly, it does not occur with the standard Raspberry Pi Pico either.
+This phenomenon does not occur if the cable is connected in the reverse order from the host PC to the Pico W, or when using a USB Type-A connection.
+And interestingly, it does not occur with the standard Raspberry Pi Pico either.

 ## Technical Investigation